EXINEF/dva313-group-1-project-teamwork/README.md

 ### BUILDING THE CO-PILOT CODE
 The Co-Pilot project was created using Visual Studio 2019 and includes Visual Studio project files.

-To Build the Co-Pilot from the repository three components needs to be installed:
+To Build the Co-Pilot from the repository fourcomponents needs to be installed:

-# (I): Visual Studio 2019 (although other versions should probably work as well.)
+(I): Visual Studio 2019 (although other versions should probably work as well.)
-# (II): Xarain Forms for Visual Studio
+(II): Xamarin for Visual Studio
-# (III): MySqlConnector
+(III): MySQLConnector
+(IV): Github extension for Visual Studio

 # Step 1: Installing Visual Studio
 Visual Studio can be downloaded an installed from https://visualstudio.microsoft.com/downloads/ (Latest) or https://docs.microsoft.com/en-us/visualstudio/releases/2019/system-requirements (Visual Studio 2019)